-Mastered customer data played a key role in Santander UK’s overall digital transformation initiatives as they needed to create a 360 view of their customers.
-This initiative will help Santander UK drive consistent customer experiences and support new initiatives by creating a single view of each customer, including transactions, interactions, and products.
+Santander UK will deliver consistent customer experiences and support new initiatives by creating a single view of each customer.
 Jonathan Holman described the project as “the catalyst to help deliver our single customer view project using Tamr.”

 Building the case for automating data preparation using ML